About Jon Dwoskin

 And, yes, I have had a successful professional career.
-I was recently the Chief Operating Officer of The Hayman Company and partnered with the firm in its restructuring.
+I was the Chief Operating Officer of The Hayman Company and partnered with the firm in its restructuring.
 Previously, I was a Vice-President of Investments with Marcus & Millichap, specializing in negotiating the sales of multi-family investment properties.
 After selling nearly 5,000 units valued at nearly $250 million, I was named the Regional Manager of the Detroit Marcus & Millichap office.
 I took over the office in August, 2008, and the recession that followed nearly obliterated us all the following month.
-Despite the toll that the recession took, I successfully oversaw over $4 billion in investment commercial transactions, building the Detroit office into the most profitable office of 76 offices nationwide.
+Despite the toll that the recession took, I successfully oversaw more than $4 billion in investment commercial transactions, building the Detroit office into one of the most profitable offices of 76 offices nationwide.
 I expanded the office to 45 agents by actively working with them to grow their agent teams and increase their bottom lines.
-I strategized, trained and improved their skill sets and held them accountable to their business plans.
-I was a regional and national trainer, assisted in turning around offices, and was part of the CEO Advisory Committee.
+I strategized, trained and improved their skill-sets and held them accountable to their business plans.
+I was a regional and national trainer, assisted in turning around other branch offices, and was part of the CEO Advisory Committee.
 At that point, six years had passed and I knew it was time to move on.

 That chapter was complete for me.
 Before my successful career in real estate, I created one of the first online marketing companies in the United States.
 This was one of the first times I remember tuning in to my instincts.
 The Internet didn’t exist, yet I knew it was going to be huge.
 Many people thought we were crazy, but I knew we were onto something new, uncharted and very big.
 It was 1995.
 I was 23 years old and leading the sales team.
 I sold the company in 1997 to USWeb, the largest Internet professional service firm in the world.
 My brother and I, along with a friend, started this in our parents’ basement, working 100-hour weeks for years.

-Being part of the Silicon Valley Boom was phenomenal, but looking back, I wish I took more time to breathe it all in.
+Being part of the Silicon Valley boom was phenomenal, but looking back, I wish I took more time to breathe it all in.
 Everything was moving so fast; I was so young.
 And I loved every second of it.
-I’m honored to have been awarded the prestigious Crain’s “40 Under 40” award and to have been an Eastern Michigan University Alumnus of the Year Award recipient, having graduated from there with a double major in Economics and Journalism.
+I’m honored to have been named among the Top 15 Coaches in Detroit by Influence Digest, awarded the prestigious Crain’s “40 Under 40” award and to have received the Eastern Michigan University Alumnus of the Year Award, having graduated from there with a double major in Economics and Journalism.

 I have a big heart and a long history of giving back.
 I have sat on the board of directors of nearly a dozen organizations in the past 20 years, served as a mentor to many, and continue to do so as my way of giving back and paying it forward.
 I want to share one more important thought with you.
 As a cancer survivor, I am a mentor with Imerman Angels (imermanangels.org).
-I am a 13-year cancer survivor (and counting!) with every intention of staying that way.
+I am a 16-year cancer survivor (and counting!) with every intention of staying that way.
 I mentor men who are, unfortunately, going through a very scary experience.
 If you or someone you know are in need of support, please email me and know that I will be there for you in a heartbeat.
 When I was going through my own diagnosis and treatment, my mentor was Jonny Imerman.
 His support was life-changing for me.
-That is why 1% of all profits from The Jon Dwoskin Experience go to Imerman Angels, a one-on-one cancer support community.

 Now, let’s focus on you.
 Let’s begin to grow your business big.
 Very Big!